 The Company made an initial allocation of the purchase price to tangible and intangible assets acquired and liabilities assumed based on their estimated respective fair values as of the date of acquisition.
 The valuation of these tangible and identifiable intangible assets and liabilities is preliminary, subject to completion of a formal valuation process and further management review, and may be retrospectively adjusted, if necessary, as additional information becomes available.
 The fair valuation estimates particularly subject to change are those relating to accounts receivable and identifiable intangible assets subject to amortization.
-The excess of the purchase price over the tangible and identifiable intangible assets subject to finalize the valuations and complete the purchase price allocations by 2014 fiscal year-end.
+The excess of the purchase price over the tangible and identifiable intangible assets acquired and liabilities assumed has been allocated to goodwill.
+The Company expects to finalize the valuations and complete the purchase price allocations by 2014 fiscal year-end.